 2. Choose a gentle detergent

 Only a small amount of detergent is required to get a comforter clean—overdo it and the soap might not be thoroughly rinsed which can damage the fluffy filling and soft feel of your bedding.
 Furthermore, harsh detergents with additives should be avoided, especially with down, as these cleaning solutions can affect the integrity of the feather filling.
 Instead, opt for a gentle detergent that is intended for delicate items (like something you’d use for your fanciest undergarments.)
 Woolite will do the trick, whether your comforter is down or down-alternative, as will the more upmarket delicates detergent from The Laundress.
-Alternatively, you can opt for something specifically designed for goose down filling like Nikwax.
 Bottom line: Whatever soap you choose, be sure it’s a mild one and use it sparingly.

 3. Pick the right machine